neverfap-deluxe/nfd-api/content/guide/AOA--P--slow-it-down.md

 The idea is to prove control over yourself, even when you have other intentions, such as getting to a destination on time.

 An idea that will prove very important in following exercises.

+## Moving Forward

+Once you've practiced this for a few weeks, I highly recommend checking out:

+<a class="link" href="/guide/dissolve-it-down">Dissolve it down</a>

 <!--
 ## Additional Resources  -->